giacomolanciano/sentweements/README.md

 - [Indico](https://indico.io/) - an artificial intelligence service that detects sentiments in texts, available for several different languages.
 - [Twitter Streaming API](https://dev.twitter.com/streaming/overview) - real-time access to tweets coming from all over Italy.
 - [Flask](http://flask.pocoo.org/) - Python microframework to build the webserver and serve client requests.
-- [Leaflet](http://leafletjs.com/) - Javascript framework to build the choropleth map visualisation.
+- [Leaflet](http://leafletjs.com/) - Javascript framework to build the choropleth map visualization.

 ## To run
 Be sure to have **Python 3** installed.

-Note that some additional Python modules are required; you can run `dependencies.py` to install them all in one shot.
+Note that some additional Python modules are required; you can run `$ python dependencies.py` to install them all in one shot.

 To start tweets retrieval, open a terminal and type `$ python tweets_streaming.py`.